|Population||1 424 548 000|

 |Main Religion||Atheism/Traditional Chinese Beliefs|

-The policy of “Sinicizing” the Church is becoming increasingly influential as the Communist Party is relying strongly on Chinese cultural identity to stay in power.
-The new restrictions on internet, social media and NGOs – and the new regulations on religion – are all seriously limiting freedom.
-It is not only the introduction of new laws but also the stricter implementation of already existing laws that is adding to the pressure.
+The policy of “Sinicizing” the Church is implemented across the country, as the Communist Party relies strongly on Chinese cultural identity to stay in power and limits whatever it perceives as a threat to its control on society.
+New restrictions on the internet, social media and non-governmental organisations, and 2018 regulations on religion are strictly applied and seriously limit freedom.
+Churches are being monitored and closed down, whether they are independent or part of the Three-Self Patriotic Movement.
+And it’s not just the introduction of new laws that impinge on Christian activity, it’s also the stricter implementation of already existing laws, such as the ban on the online sale of Bibles.